unrealwork/atsd-use-cases/SocrataPython/README.md

 This **10 minute** tutorial demonstrates how to load a [data.gov](https://catalog.data.gov/dataset/solar-photovoltaic-pv-incentive-program-completed-projects-by-city-and-contractor-beginnin) dataset into a python DataFrame in a few simple steps.

-For this particular exercise, we'll import the data on the [New York State Solar Photovoltaic Incentive Program](https://www.nyserda.ny.gov/All-Programs/Programs/NY-Sun/Customers) into Axibase Time Series Database and will query it with SQL to identify the top 10 contractors by total project cost and installed capacity.
+For this particular exercise, we'll import the data on the [New York State Solar Photovoltaic Incentive Program](https://www.nyserda.ny.gov/All-Programs/Programs/NY-Sun/Customers) into Axibase Time Series Database and query it with SQL to identify the top 10 contractors by total project cost and installed capacity.

 ## Prerequisites